TheWebsiteGuyGB/a-winters-tail/README.md

 Open a terminal in the root directory of the theme

 <mark>Important!
-Make sure the tailwind file has permissions to execute</mark>
+Make sure the tailwindcss file has permissions to execute</mark>

 `chmod +x tailwindcss`